-- Companies There are only limited circumstances whereby a company will be permitted to acquire residential property in Jersey.
+- Company Ownership There are only limited circumstances whereby a company will be permitted to acquire residential property in Jersey.
 These will commonly be where the property is to be redeveloped, or where the property comprises more than one self-contained unit of dwelling accommodation.
-Occupation of the property, once acquired by a company, will be restricted to individuals who have residential qualifications and such occupancy conditions as may be attached to any Control of Housing and Work Law Consent issued for the company's purchase of the property. - Trusts Jersey law does not recognise a trust of Jersey immovable property.
+Occupation of the property, once acquired by a company, will be restricted to individuals who have residential qualifications, and such occupancy conditions as may be attached to any CHWL Consent issued for the company's purchase of the property.
+Note also that Jersey has recently introduced an enveloped property transactions tax, (on which see more below in the Tax section of this guide), which may apply on the acquisition of shares in a company owning property in Jersey. - Trusts Jersey law does not recognise a trust of Jersey immovable property.
 As such, a trust (whether a Jersey trust or a foreign trust) is unenforceable in Jersey to the extent that it purports to apply directly to immovable property in Jersey.
-It is possible, however, for the shares in a Jersey company which owns immovable property to be held on trust.
+It is possible, however, for the shares in a Jersey company which owns immovable property to be held on trust. - Inherited Property Any individual or corporate body can inherit immovable property in Jersey.
+Where a property is inherited by one or more individuals, such persons are each entitled to occupy the inherited property regardless of their residential status.

-- Inherited Property Any individual or corporate body can inherit immovable property in Jersey.
-Where a property is inherited by one or more individuals, such persons are each entitled to occupy the inherited property regardless of their residential status. - In the case of testate succession the property of the deceased vests with the devisees specified under their Will of immovable estate, and a copy of the Will is registered before the Royal Court so as to evidence the transfer of title and ownership to the heirs.
-In the case of intestate succession the property automatically vests with the deceased's heirs at law in accordance with Jersey's succession laws. - Share Transfer As the transfer of shares in a company is not regulated by the Control of Housing and Work Law, there is no restriction on individuals or companies acquiring the shares in a share transfer property holding company.
-The occupation of the unit in question will, however, be subject to certain restrictions. - Agricultural Land The sale or transfer of agricultural land in Jersey is governed by the Agricultural Land (Control of Sales and Leases) (Jersey) Law 1974.
+In the case of testate succession the property of the deceased vests with the devisees specified under their Will of immovable estate, and a copy of the Will is registered before the Royal Court so as to evidence the transfer of title and ownership to the heirs.
+In the case of intestate succession the property automatically vests with the deceased's heirs at law in accordance with Jersey's succession laws.

+- Share Transfer As the transfer of shares in a company is not regulated by the CHWL, there is no restriction on individuals or companies acquiring the shares in a share transfer property holding company.
+The occupation of the unit in question will, however, be subject to the occupation restrictions set out in the CHWL. - Agricultural Land The sale or transfer of agricultural land in Jersey is governed by the Agricultural Land (Control of Sales and Leases) (Jersey) Law 1974.
 The law is administered by the Land Controls section of the Department of Environment, with the key aim of controlling the occupation and use of agricultural land to ensure a stable and viable land bank is retained for the use of the local farming industry.